badgen/badgen.net/README.md

 ## Developing

 We are using StandardJS style, so don't worry.
 If you have ESLint plugin on your editor and have autofix enabled, then great - you write code and it's valid.
-Otherwise, installing ESLint plugin for your favorite editor is highly recommended it will help you not only here, but with contributions to other projects too.
+Otherwise, installing ESLint plugin for your favorite editor is highly recommended, because it will help you not only here, but with contributions to other projects too.

-If your service is still missing here, we welcome new contirbutions.
+If a service you are using is still missing here, we welcome new contirbutions.
 Check out the PRs that was made and how easy it was:

 - [#3 - Support for Chrome Web Store badges](https://github.com/amio/badgen-service/pull/3)
 - [#15 - Support for GitHub badges](https://github.com/amio/badgen-service/pull/15)